regiellis/civitai-models-cli/README.md

 ## Usage

 > [!NOTE]
+  You no longer need to grab the id from the URL.
+You can now search for models by name or tag and get the ID.
 You can use the `search` command to search for models by query and filter by tag to get the model ID.

-> [!NOTE]
-You no longer need to grab the id from the URL.
-You can not search for models by name or tag and get the ID.

-*You can also grab the ID from the Civitai...
+~~You can also grab the ID from the Civitai...
 The model ID is the number in the URL after `/models/`, like so: https://civitai.com/models/`277058`/epicrealism-xl or https://civitai.com/models/`277058`/epicrealism-xl/versions/`453435`.
-Each model has a unique ID that can be used to download the model and a version ID that can be used to download a specific version of the model.
+Each model has a unique ID that can be used to download the model and a version ID that can be used to download a specific version of the model.~~
-*

 ### Available Commands

 Once installed via pipx or pip: